-A link to the survey can be found here: Link to the Commissioner’s survey.
+A link to the press release can be found here: Link to the press release.

 There are lots of ways in which members of the public can get involved in policing, from helping the Commissioner to set policing objectives to becoming a volunteer.